carmecorbi/mcv-c5-team1/week3/README.md

 The following metrics were used to evaluate the model’s performance:

-- BLEU-1: Measures the precision of 1-gram (unigram) matches between the predicted and reference captions, with a brevity penalty for shorter predictions.
+- **BLEU-1**: Measures the precision of 1-gram (unigram) matches between the predicted and reference captions, with a brevity penalty for shorter predictions.
-- BLEU-2: Measures the precision of 2-gram (bigram) matches between the predicted and reference captions, with a brevity penalty.
+- **BLEU-2**: Measures the precision of 2-gram (bigram) matches between the predicted and reference captions, with a brevity penalty.
-- ROUGE-L: Measures the Longest Common Subsequence (LCS) between the predicted and reference captions.
+-**ROUGE-L**: Measures the Longest Common Subsequence (LCS) between the predicted and reference captions.
-- METEOR: Evaluates similarity based on unigram precision, recall, word matches, lengths, and word order.
+- **METEOR**: Evaluates similarity based on unigram precision, recall, word matches, lengths, and word order.

 #### Results